 Common reasons for mishaps around a forklift

-Forklifts come in many shapes and sizes, manufactured to deal with all types of loads and by many they are just considered equipment.
+Forklifts come in many shapes and sizes, manufactured to deal with all types of loads and by many, they are just considered equipment.
 It is far too easy to forget that forklifts are powerful vehicles which when involved in a collision can cause as much damage as any car.
 There are many factors that can contribute to forklift accidents.
-The first and most notably is human error.
-Improper training or no training at all means that the forklift driver is completely unaware of any aspects of safety or the areas of danger when operating the forklift.
-Such as, driving at an incorrect speed or having the load in the incorrect position.
-A unsafe area with obstacles and poor upkeep can make forklift operation dangerous when it is completely unavoidable.
-Forklift accidents also occur when there are loads being transported over different surfaces, such as ramps.

-The fault does not always lie with the vehicle operator.
-Passer-bys and other workers can cause accidents by not taking due care and attention.
+It would be wrong to blame the vehicle operator for every mishap.
+Passers-by and other workers can cause accidents by not taking due care and attention.
 A worker walking into the path of a forklift can lead to a collision that even the most experienced driver cannot avoid, not without an onboard sensor or some other piece of safety technology.
-These systems can seriously decrease forklift accidents, there reducing the risk of serious injury and death.
+These systems can seriously decrease forklift accidents, thereby reducing the risk of serious injury and death.